isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 An exception is `using namespace std::literals;`.
-This is necessary to use string literals in header files and given [the rules](http://eel.is/c++draft/over.literal), users are required to name their own UDLs `operator""_x`, they will not collide with the standard library.
+This is necessary to use string literals in header files and given [the rules](http://eel.is/c++draft/over.literal) - users are required to name their own UDLs `operator""_x` - they will not collide with the standard library.

 ##### Enforcement